 - Track your progress, and work toward new levels of certification.
 Many green certification programs offer different levels.
 Don’t settle for the one you can manage.
 Consistently work toward higher levels of certification so that your company can attain top-tier sustainability.
 This will be impressive to your customers, and it will help you achieve lofty goals, such as net zero carbon emissions.

-Businesses that are serious about their green certifications must choose programs that are reliable, trustworthy, and backed by science.
+Businesses that are serious about their green certifications and environmental performance must choose programs that are reliable, trustworthy, and backed by science.
 The following certification programs are some of the most trusted and, therefore, most valued.

 LEED Certification: Building sustainability

 The green business certification, LEED (Leadership in Energy and Environmental Design), is for buildings that feature sustainable designs and/or features.
 It carries point-based levels, which provide opportunities for improvement.

 The Green Seal certifies eco-friendly products and services.
 Its certifications are industry-specific with unique considerations for each.
 When your products carry the Green Seal, it allows your customers to feel good about their purchasing decision.

 Another certification for commercial buildings, ENERGY STAR, certifies buildings that are energy efficient and result in fewer greenhouse gas emissions.
 Not only will achieving this certification showcase your commitment to energy efficiency, but you’ll also save money with lower energy bills.

 A B-Corp Certification ensures that the entire company boasts sustainability as well as social responsibility.
 Achieving a certification like this is a big commitment but reaps great rewards.